benders5e/benders5e/firebender.md

 #### Heat Wave
 *Cost: 6 chi*
 You cause the ambient temperature to raise to an uncomfortable level within your normal bending range.
 Each creature in the area must make a Constitution saving throw.
-On a failure, all target suffer one of the following (your choice):
+All targets who fail suffer one of the following (your choice):
 - 1 level of exhaustion (to maximum of level 3)
 - Loss of 1 chi exhaustion point